A. G. Gaston: Political activities

-At the same time, Gaston provided King and Rev. Ralph Abernathy with a room at his motel at a discount and free meeting rooms at his offices nearby throughout the campaign.
+At the same time, Gaston provided King and Rev. Ralph Abernathy with a room at his motel at a discount, and free meeting rooms at his offices nearby throughout the campaign.
 He maintained a public show of support for the campaign and not only took part in the meetings with local business leaders, but insisted that Shuttlesworth be brought in since "he's the man with the marbles".

-That unity nearly dissolved, however, after Rev. Ralph Abernathy made some comments about unidentified Uncle Toms and Dr. King made a call for unity on April 9, 1963, that made it clear that he would press forward with his plans for confrontation.
+That unity nearly dissolved, however, after Abernathy made comments about alleged "Uncle Toms" and Dr. King made a call for unity on April 9, 1963, that made it clear that he would press forward with his plans for confrontation.
 Gaston issued a press release in response in which he obliquely criticized King by lamenting the lack of communication between white business leaders and "local colored leadership".

 That press release exposed a significant rift between the activists in the Civil Rights Movement.
 Hosea Williams described Gaston as a "super Uncle Tom" to the press while complaining that he overcharged for his motel rooms—despite the fact that Williams, and other civil rights leaders were staying at Gaston's motel free of charge.
 The leaders of the movement were eager, however, to avoid any public airing of those differences; Shuttlesworth soon apologized, SCLC leaders treated the press release as an expression of support for their campaign while Dr. King announced creation of a special committee of local leaders, including Gaston, to meet every morning to approve each day's plans.

 That committee had no real power, however, as became clear when the movement encouraged school children to march against segregation on May 2, 1963.
 Gaston protested the strategy, telling King: "Let those kids stay in school.
 They don't know nothing."
 King replied, "Brother Gaston, let those people go into the streets where they'll learn something."
 The demonstrations continued.